-If you’ve been following everyone’s advice on this blog (and my, there’s an awful lot of good advice floating around this corner of the internet), then you’ve spent some of your sophomore year putting yourself “out there.”
-The safe cocoon of your Customs Group is a distant memory; perhaps you’ve even left the meal plan and you’ve fended for yourself at Main Line grocery stores for months.
+If you’ve been following all the advice on this blog (and my, there’s an awful lot of distilled wisdom floating around this corner of the internet), then you’ve spent some of your sophomore year putting yourself “out there.”
+The safe cocoon of your Customs Group is a musty, distant memory; perhaps you’ve even left the meal plan and you’ve fended for yourself at Main Line grocery stores for months.
 On a deeper level, you’ve set yourself a more coherent academic plan: you’ve declared a major, or looked into off-campus opportunities that can focus your academic pursuits to a laser-specific set of research questions.

 Maybe not, though.

-And maybe you didn’t stick the landing, maybe you failed a little.
+And maybe you didn’t stick the landing, maybe you failed and flopped a little.
 (Or a lot.)